nobu0605/nobu0605/README.md

 ## Hi there, I'm Nobu 👋
-A Frontend & Full-Stack Developer based in Vancouver, Canada.
+A Frontend & Full-Stack Developer with 7+ Years of professional experience based in Vancouver, Canada.

 ## What I use in coding